 The bobbin thread is not less important than the needle thread, I have dedicated another full article to it also: How to thread a bobbin

 We are ready now for the first real stitch.
 They say the beginning is always more difficult, but the following video shows this is really simple.

 - Place a piece of cotton fabric under the presser foot with the bulk of the material to the left of the needle (use size 90/14).
 I used a piece of fabric folded in two and I urge you to use the same, the reason will become apparent later.

-- Lower the needle into fabric about ½ inches (1 – 1.5cm) from the beginning of seam by turning the balance wheel manually (always turn it toward you).
+- Lower the needle into the fabric about ½ inches (1 – 1.5cm) from the beginning of the seam by turning the balance wheel manually (always turn it toward you).
 This makes sure the fabric does not move when you start sewing.